kkMihai/virtualizorjs/README.md

 # VirtualizorJS

-Since there is no SDK's for Node.js for the Virtualizor API, I decided to create one, and one that is actually easy to use and useful with **0 Dependencies** keeping it lightweight and fast.
+Since there is no SDK's for Node.js for the Virtualizor API, I decided to create one, and one that is actually easy to use and useful with **0 Dependencies** keeping it `Lightweight` and `Fast`.

 VirtualizorJS simplifies the management of Virtualizor servers with a streamlined and developer-friendly API for Node.js.
 Perform actions such as creating, starting, stopping, and restarting virtual servers effortlessly.
 Ideal for seamless integration into your Node.js applications, providing a powerful toolkit for Virtualizor server management.